cnkeats/Commander/README.md

 	- Weapons Expert who is destroying enemies of <ENEMY GROUP NAME HERE>
 	- Communications Expert who is miss-translating and miss-communicating in the name of <ENEMY GROUP NAME>
 	- Artifical Intelligence that has gone rogue, wanting to destroy all non-biological entities.
+- <ENEMY GROUP NAME> is attempting to track down and capture your key cargo!
+Evade them, but be sure none of their scouts make it back to the main fleet!

 There are a multitude of **Obstacles** the group may face:
+- Non-verbal communications (pop-ups, flags, icons, etc.) are not instant, but verbal communications can become chaotic
 - Physical Obstacles
 	- Large Obstacles, like Black Holes
 	- Medium Obstacles, like Asteroids